-Digitalisation is more effective than carbon offsets
+Digitalisation Is More Effective Than Carbon Offsets

 Many firms, fearing exorbitant costs to invest in long-term hardware projects, have turned to market-based carbon offsets.
 By purchasing credits from green energy providers, and engaging in some creative mathematics, they can claim to have lowered emissions without the perceived financial impact of investing in large-scale reduction efforts.

-Digitisation has a key role to play in this pursuit.
-Process industries have been investing in digital infrastructure for the last decade, with most plants sitting on years of sensor and production data.
+Digitization has a key role to play in this pursuit.
+Process industries have been investing in digital infrastructure for the last decade with most plants sitting on years of sensor and production data.
 Machine learning can use such data to drive significant emissions reductions while simultaneously reducing costs.
 For example, it can tell engineers how much to lower temperatures or shorten processing times without harming the quality of their products.
-Machine learning can also leverage existing digital infrastructure and drive recommendations to directly reduce emissions – effectively optimising factories for emissions and cost at the same time.
+Machine learning can also leverage existing digital infrastructure and drive recommendations to directly reduce emissions—effectively optimizing factories for emissions and cost at the same time.

 In the past few years, we have seen many of the world's biggest companies claim to have made sustainability progress.
 In 2023, we’ll expect more companies to adopt solutions that help them fulfill those claims and work towards a more sustainable future for the planet.